stuartemiddleton/uos_clpsych/README.md

-# University of Southampton CLPsych 2022 software submission
+# University of Southampton CLPsych 2022 Software Submission

 This work can be cited as:
 Tayyaba Azim, Loitongbam Gyanendro Singh, Stuart E. Middleton,